Kickblip/ROS-NGC/guides/ros_galactic_and_interbotix_setup.md

 This guide covers the steps necessary to install and build the `interbotix_ros_rovers` package to start developing on the LoCoBot.
 This guide is made for ROS 2 Galactic running on Ubuntu 20.04 (Focal).

 ## Installing ROS 2 Galactic
-These steps are copied from the [official Galactic installation](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html)
+The following ROS installation steps are from the [Official Galactic Installation Guide.](https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html) Refer there for more detail.

 1. Verify locale settings (mainly for minimal environments like a Docker container).
 ```bash